7 DIY Face Scrubs You Can Make With Ingredients In Your Kitchen

 homemade face scrubs

 Flaxseed is a superstar plant food that has long been considered a wonder for the human body.
-That’s why this homemade flaxseed facial scrub is SO great – it exfoliates and leaves skin glowing!
+This homemade flaxseed facial scrub is SO great – it exfoliates and leaves skin glowing!

 Ground flaxseed lends healthy omega fatty acids while exfoliating skin.